UAE Cost of Living 2026: Monthly Budget Breakdown

 education and leisure expenses

-Leisure and entertainment are measurable line items: movie tickets cost about AED 45 in Sharjah and AED 50 in Dubai and Abu Dhabi; monthly sports club fees start near AED 200 in Sharjah and Abu Dhabi and can reach AED 300 in Dubai.
+Leisure and entertainment are measurable too.
+Movie tickets cost about AED 45 in Sharjah and AED 50 in Dubai and Abu Dhabi.
+Monthly sports club fees start near AED 200 in Sharjah and Abu Dhabi, reaching up to AED 300 in Dubai.
+Family outings to museums, cinemas, and attractions can total AED 1,100 or more for a family of four, so set aside a quarterly or monthly allocation for these.

 Frequently Asked Questions